sageexplorer/Events-API/README.md

 python3 app.py
 ```

-### You can create an event or events, you can share your events with others.
+### You can create an event or events.
-### Managers can see all events, users can see only the events that belong to them or the ones shared to them.
+### Managers can see all events, users can see only the events that belong to them (or the ones shared to them -- TODO after capstone project)